bodybuildingfly/trello-card-scheduler/README.md

     * Optional start and end dates.
 * **Manual Card Creation:** A "Create Now" button allows users to manually trigger the creation of a Trello card for any schedule, outside of its regular recurring timeline.
 * **Clone Schedules:** Users can easily duplicate an existing schedule with a single click, making it fast and easy to create similar schedules.
+* **Instant Feedback Notifications:** Receive real-time toast notifications for actions like creating, updating, or deleting schedules, providing immediate confirmation of your operations.

 ### For Administrators: